Energy is the ability to do work

 Nuclear energy is produced from uranium, a nonrenewable energy source whose atoms are split (through a process called nuclear fission) to create heat and, eventually, electricity.

 The chart below shows the energy sources used in the United States.
-In 2017, nonrenewable energy sources accounted for about 90% of U.S. energy consumption in 2017.
-Biomass, which includes wood, biofuels, and biomass waste, is the largest renewable energy source, and it accounted for nearly half of all renewable energy consumption and about 5% of total U.S. energy consumption.
+In 2018, nonrenewable energy sources accounted for about 90% of U.S. energy consumption.
+Biomass, which includes wood, biofuels, and biomass waste, is the largest renewable energy source, and it accounted for about 45% of all renewable energy consumption and nearly 5% of total U.S. energy consumption.